Who's running for president? See a rundown of the major 2024 candidates

 DONALD TRUMP

 The GOP front-runner remains hugely popular in the Republican Party, despite making history as the first president to be impeached twice and inciting the Capitol insurrection on Jan.
 6, 2021.
-Referring to himself as America's ''most pro-life president," Trump's three nominations of conservative judges to the Supreme Court paved the way for the reversal of Roe v.
+Referring to himself as America's ''most pro-life president," Trump nominated three conservative judges to the Supreme Court, paving the way for the reversal of Roe v.
 Wade, which had legalized abortion nationwide for nearly 50 years.
 Sweeping criminal justice reforms he signed into law in 2019 eased mandatory minimum sentences and gave judges more discretion in sentencing.

 In March, Trump became the first former U.S. president to be criminally charged, facing 34 felony counts of falsifying business records as part of a hush-money scheme.
 Since then, he has been charged with 57 more felonies in three other criminal cases, accused of mishandling and unlawfully retaining classified documents and trying to illegally overturn the results of the 2020 election.